lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 If a code change modifies one or more existing snapshots or makes any of the existing snapshots obsolete, snapshot changes have to be reviewed and accepted manually before proceeding.
 Accepting snapshot changes is done by running `npm test -- -u`.
 Resulting changes must be committed to Git.

-Each run of `npm test` command generates human-readable coverage report which can be accessed locally in a web browser by opening `/path/to/fastify-twitch-ebs-tools/coverage/lcov-report/index.html`.
+Each run of `npm test` command generates human-readable coverage report which can be accessed locally in a web browser by opening `/path/to/react-twitch-ext-onauthorized/coverage/lcov-report/index.html`.
 Those reports often provide hints on how to fill coverage gaps.

 Note that automated unit tests are powerful tool for quick quality control, but they don't replace the need for integration testing against real-life contexts.
 In other words, be sure to test your changes in a real life scenario. :)

 ### Releases

-Whenever possible, Fastify-twitch-ebs-tools follows [semantic versioning](https://semver.org/) for all releases available in [Releases section on GitHub](https://github.com/lukemnet/fastify-twitch-ebs-tools/releases) and on [NPM package manager](https://www.npmjs.com/package/fastify-twitch-ebs-tools).
+Whenever possible, React-twitch-ext-onauthorized follows [semantic versioning](https://semver.org/) for all releases available in [Releases section on GitHub](https://github.com/lukemnet/react-twitch-ext-onauthorized/releases) and on [NPM package manager](https://www.npmjs.com/package/react-twitch-ext-onauthorized).
 The project is considered production-ready and it doesn't follow any specific release schedule.